AdobeDocs/advertising.en/help/integrations/target/ab-tests-dsp.md

 * Decrease site fall-through rates by linking customers’ ad exposure from DSP campaigns to their on-site experiences.

-* Establish A/B testing by mirroring on-site experiences with advertising messaging using Adobe Audience Manager exposure data and click-to-feed Target audiences.
+* Establish A/B testing by mirroring on-site experiences with advertising messaging using Adobe Audience Manager exposure data and click-to-feed [!DNL Target] audiences.

 * Measure the impact of unified messaging on an on-site objective lift with simple visualizations in Adobe Analytics for [!DNL Target].